Trevor Linden: International play

 Throughout his hockey career, Linden appeared in five international tournaments for Team Canada.
 He first appeared on the world stage at the 1988 World Junior Championships, a tournament Canada won, where he scored one goal.

 His first senior international tournament was the 1991 World Championship, in which he contributed one goal and four assists in ten games as Canada won the silver medal.
 Linden was also invited to training camp for the 1991 Canada Cup roster, but was released early.

 In the 1996 World Cup, the successor to the Canada Cup, Linden helped Canada to a second-place finish with a goal and an assist over eight games.

 Two years later, Linden was selected as a member of Team Canada in the 1998 Nagano Olympics.
-Though he injured his knee only weeks before, he played in all six games, scoring one goal, a game-tying marker with 67 seconds left against the Czech Republic that sent the semi-final game to overtime.
-Canada finished fourth in the tournament.
+Though he injured his knee only weeks before, he played in all six games, scoring one goal.
+Linden collected a rebound from Eric Lindros to net a game-tying marker with 67 seconds left against the Czech Republic that sent the semi-final game to overtime, which one of only two goals conceded by star Czech goaltender Dominik Hašek in the knockout round.
+Neither team could score in overtime, and Hašek stopped all five Canadians in the shootout to eliminate Canada.
+Canada finished fourth in the tournament after losing the bronze medal match to Finland 3-2.
 Later that summer, he participated in the 1998 World Championships.
 He scored one goal and four assists as Canada finished fifth.